Please Note: We've moved our dealine up from previous years to allow for applicants who plan on traveling during the January break.

-The program provides modest funding, up to $2,500 to support CALS faculty and/or graduate students who are interested in collaborating with the IARCs.
-For a list of Centers and their research programs please see http://www.cgiar.org/centers/index.html.
+The program provides modest funding, up to $2,500 to support CALS faculty and/or graduate students who are interested in collaborating with one of the CGIAR centers.
+For a list of applicable centers and their research programs, please see www.cgiar.org/research/research-centers.

-All members of the CALS faculty and graduate students are eligible to apply.
+All CALS faculty and graduate students are eligible to apply.
 Travel support allocations will be awarded particularly for spending time at a CGIAR center that has special value for the applicant and for College programs.

-Applications should be in the form of a letter, not over two pages in length and provide information on the dates, nature and location of the proposed travel for study, and the value of such study and travel for the College as well as the applicant.
-The letter should make a compelling case for how the applicant's research fits the mission of the Frosty Hill program.
+- A letter, from the applicant, not over two pages in length and provide information on the dates, nature and location of the proposed travel for study, and the value of such study and travel for the College as well as the applicant.
+The letter should make a compelling case for how the applicant's research fits the mission of the Frosty Hill program (see below) – i.e., it should specifically describe how the applicant will engage with a specific CGIAR center, and how this interaction will present novel learning and / or research opportunities for the applicant.
+The fellowship is not intended to fund travel for on-going collaborations.
 Please include a budget reflecting the amount of support being requested and how the funds will be used as well as any co-funding applied for or secured.

-For graduate students applying for the award, an informational copy of their letter should be sent to their academic advisor.
-A letter of recommendation from their advisor is required.
-In the case of faculty applying for the Frosty Hill Award, an informational copy of their letter should be sent to the chair of their department.
+- For faculty: an informational copy of their letter should be sent to the chair of their department.
 An endorsement from the chair supporting the request, indicating how this travel will strengthen the department's program, is required.
-Faculty will need to include a statement about how their responsibilities will be covered during your absence.
+Faculty will need to include a statement about how their responsibilities will be covered during their absence.

-Letters of application should be submitted by January 31st, 2017 to International Programs, B75 Mann Library – marked Attn: Sr. Associate Director.
-Electronic copies may be sent to Denise Percey at email@example.com.
-Applicants should clearly indicate which fellowship they are applying for.
+Letters of application should be submitted by Ocotober 15th, 2019 to International Programs, B75 Mann Library – marked Attn: Sr. Associate Director.
+Electronic copies may be sent to Danielle Poole (dp84), with the subject 'Frosty Hill Fellowship application.'
+Please address any questions to Devon Jenkins (dlj67).
 The Sr. Associate Director will be coordinating the review process.
-Awards will be announced by March 1st, 2017.
+Awards will be announced by November 25th, 2019.

 The number and amount of awards that can be made will depend on number of applications and amount of funding being requested.